marrache/Portfolio/README.md

 ## Status: Developing ⚠️

 ### Some fields in my main Model is:
-+name
+*name
-+about me
+*about me
-+contact me
+*contact me
-+my portfolio
+*my portfolio
-+social media
+*social media

 ### This features are in developing
-+section services
+*section services
-+sophistication of the website and color palette
+*sophistication of the website and color palette